ids-s1-20/project-team_404/proposal/proposal.md

 audience satisfaction and so we will use the IMDB rating (`imdb_rating`) of each episode as the response variable to evaluate the impact of each factor on the quality of the episode.
-We decided against using the view count, as the number of views of an episode does not necessarilly reflect how it was recieved.
+We decided against using the view count, as the number of views of an episode does not necessarily reflect how it was received.

 The factors which we will explore include: the characters (`speaker`) which appear with the most prominence, the tone (`emotion`), the